product-ride/hql-tag/README.md

 ### Community

-The creator of the library are always open to discussions/suggestions.
+The creator of the library is always open to discussions/suggestions.
 Vilva Athiban [Twitter](https://twitter.com/vilvaathibanpb)